zowe/community/Project Management/PI Planning/23PI1 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI1 Objectives.md

 ## Build Spring Cloud Gateway as a replacement for the current Gateway #2029

 * [Build Spring Cloud Gateway as a replacement for the current Gateway #2029](https://github.com/zowe/api-layer/issues/2029)
 Spring Cloud Zuul is in maintenance mode and not actively developed anymore.
 Spring Cloud has moved away from the Netflix Zuul OSS and will deprecate it at some point.
 The official replacement in the Spring Cloud ecosystem is the Spring Cloud Gateway (SCG).
 On completion of this Epic, the SCG application that will start properly and be able to take responsibility for the current API Gateway with respect to routing and authentication.
 The authentication functionality itself would remain for now the responsibility of the current API Gateway.
-The intention is for the SCG to eventually fully replace the existing gateway some point in the future (not in this PI!).
+The intention is for the SCG to eventually fully replace the existing gateway some point in the future as part of the V3.

-In this PI we intend to create new service based on SCG and deploy it alongside the existing Gateway.

 API ML Squad Plan:
 - [Move AT-TLS processing to the Spring Cloud Gateway #2038](https://github.com/zowe/api-layer/issues/2038)